OpenRailAssociation/osrd/editoast/SEAORM_MIGRATION.md

 ### PostGIS geometry

-For an ordinary entity field whose application representation is GEOS, use a small local `GeometryValue(geos::Geometry)`.
+For an ordinary entity field whose application representation is GEOS, use a small local `Geometry(geos::Geometry)`.
 It owns no cached bytes and uses EWKB only as a transient database representation:

-- `From<GeometryValue> for Value` generates EWKB and returns `Value::Bytes`;
+- `From<Geometry> for Value` generates EWKB and returns `Value::Bytes`;
 - `TryGetable` receives EWKB bytes and constructs the GEOS value immediately;
 - `ValueType::try_from` handles SeaORM's type-erased value APIs and is not the normal row-read path;
 - no Serde implementation is added unless that geometry is independently part of a serialized API.